 The case of pure gauge field is described above.
 It is not simple to include nonstatic quarks due to their fermionic nature.
 The introduction of quark fields leads to the "fermion doubling problem" which multiplies the number of fermionic degrees of freedom and creates spurious particles.
-Several methods exist to avoid this problem, e.g. the Ginsparg-Wilson [172] method, which breaks chiral symmetry, or the "staggered fermions" method, which preserves chiral symmetry by using nonlocal operators [173].
+Several methods exist to avoid this problem, e.g., the Ginsparg-Wilson [183] method, which breaks chiral symmetry, or the "staggered fermions" method, which preserves chiral symmetry by using nonlocal operators [184].
 These fixes significantly increase the computation time.
-When the quarks are included, the action becomes $S_E = S_A - \ln(\text{Det}(K))$ with $S_A$ the pure field action and K is related to the Dirac equation operator.
+When the quarks are included, the action becomes $S_E = S_A - \ln (\text{Det}(K))$ with S_A the pure field action and K is related to the Dirac equation operator.
 Simplifying the computation by ignoring dynamical quarks corresponds to Det(K) = 1 (quenched approximation).
 In particular, it eliminates the effects of quark anti-quark pair creation from the instant time vacuum.

-LGT has become the leading method for nonperturbative studies, but it still has serious limitations [174]:
+LGT has become the leading method for nonperturbative studies, but it still has serious limitations [185]:

 1) "Critical slowing down" limits the statistical precision.
-It stems from the need for a to be smaller than the studied phenomena's characteristic scales, so that errors from discretization are small.
-The relevant scale is the correlation length $L_c$ defined by $\langle x_1 x_2 \rangle \sim e^{-x/L_c}$ . $L_c$ is typically small, except near critical points.
-Thus, calculations must be done near such points, but long $L_c$ makes the technique used to generate decorrelated paths inefficient.
-For QCD the statistical precision is characterized by $\left(\frac{L_R}{a}\right)^4 \left(\frac{1}{a \, m{\pi}^2 a}\right)$ , where $m{\pi}$ is the pion mass and $L_R$ is the lattice size [175].
+It stems from the need for a to be smaller than the studied phenomena's characteristic scales, such that errors from discretization are small.
+The relevant scale is the correlation length L_c defined by $\langle x_1 x_2 \rangle \sim e^{-x/L_c}$.
+L_c is typically small, except near critical points.
+Thus, calculations must be done near such points, but long L_c makes the technique used to generate decorrelated paths inefficient.
+For QCD the statistical precision is characterized by $\left(\frac{L_R}{a}\right)^4 \left(\frac{1}{a}\frac{1}{m\pi^2 a}\right)$, where m_π is the pion mass and L_R is the lattice size [186].
 The first factor comes from the number of sites and the second factor from the critical slow down.
 2) Another limitation is the extrapolation to the physical pion mass.
-LGT calculations are often performed where $m{\pi}$ is greater than its physical value in order to reduce the critical slow down, but a new uncertainty arises from the extrapolation of the LGT results to the physical $m{\pi}$ value.
-This uncertainty can be minimized by using $\chi$ PT Theory [176] to guide the extrapolation.
-Some computer calculations can currently be performed at the physical $m{\pi}$ , although this possibility depends on the observable.
-A recent calculation of the quark and gluon contributions to the proton spin, at the physical $m{\pi}$ , is reported in [177].
+LGT calculations are often performed where m{π} is greater than its physical value in order to reduce the critical slow down, but a new uncertainty arises from the extrapolation of the LGT results to the physical m{π} value.
+This uncertainty can be minimized by using χPT Theory [187] to guide the extrapolation.
+Some computer calculations can currently be performed at the physical m{π} , although this possibility depends on the observable.
+A recent calculation of the quark and gluon contributions to the proton spin, at the physical m{π} , is reported in [188].